 5. Secure Your Hardware

 Also, rack mount servers.
 Keep server room doors closed and locked.
 And install tracking software on laptops used in the field.
-Prey is an open-source tracking solution with hundreds of recoveries.
+Prey is one such tracking solution with hundreds of recoveries.

 6. Review Service Provider’s Security